View Document Text

 Berman McAleer, LLC (“BMc” “We” “Our” or “Firm”) is a Maryland limited liability company which was

 founded in 2002.
 BMc registered as a Registered Investment Adviser in 2025.
-The Firm has eight members
+The Firm has nine

-(owners), only one of which (Joseph McAleer) owns twenty-five percent or more of the Firm.
-Executive
+members (owners), none of which owns twenty-five percent or more of the Firm.
+Executive officers

 the Chief Executive Officer, and William F. Bruns, III, who is both the Chief Financial Officer and Chief